jonluca/blog/_posts/2020-07-12-whos-on-clubhouse.md

 | 2020-07-31 |  42.3333 |

 ## What are the follower distribution counts?

+Most people on Clubhouse have less than 25 followers - 2586 of the 4943 accounts, or \~52% of all users. \~23% of all users have 0 followers.

+The distribution of user follower counts follows a fairly typical power law distribution.

+{% include image.html file="clubhouse_counts_zero" alt="Clubhouse follower count distribution" footnote="Clubhouse follower count distribution" %}

+Removing the 0 follower count users for visibility, the graph looks like this:

+{% include image.html file="clubhouse_counts" alt="Clubhouse follower count distribution" footnote="Clubhouse follower count distribution without the 0 follower count column" %}

 ## Who are the most followed people on Clubhouse?